This toolkit of resources aims to assist with the training, development and learning of your volunteers.

 (Accreditation standard, October 2011)

-This resource from Ironbridge Gorge Museum Trust Ltd directly supports the Accreditation Standard and is suitable for all museums.
+This resource directly supports the Accreditation Standard and is suitable for all museums.
 It provides a comprehensive toolkit, resources and case studies to support museums developing a new volunteer initiative.
-Clicking the link on this page will open this resource as a PDF in your current browser window.

-This resource from Voscur and The Learning Curve is aimed at small organisations and is useful for assessing the skills of your workforce and/or governing body.
+This resource is aimed at small organisations and is useful for assessing the skills of your workforce and/or governing body.
 It directly supports the Accreditation Standard.
-Clicking the link on this page will open this resource to view on the Voscur website.

-This resource from SHARE Museums East directly supports the Accreditation Standard.
-It is aimed at independent museums, but is relevant for use by all museums looking to develop their volunteer workforce.
+This resource is aimed at independent museums, but is relevant for use by all museums looking to develop their volunteer workforce.
 It provides example documents, including recruitment forms, letters and role profiles and other essential information for museums.
-Clicking the link on this page will open this […]

-This resource provides support for the induction of volunteers.
-The guidance is relevant to all museums and to the Accreditation Standard.
-It supports organisations in getting started with volunteer inductions and includes orientation, personal introductions, understanding the volunteering role, knowing where to find things and understanding the values and policies of the organisation.
-Clicking the link […]
+This resource supports organisations in getting started with volunteer inductions and includes orientation, personal introductions, understanding the volunteering role, knowing where to find things and understanding the values and policies of the organisation.

-This resource was created by Voluntary Arts and Volunteering England and is geared towards supporting volunteering in arts organisations.
+This resource is geared towards supporting volunteering in arts organisations.
 Many of the suggestions, checklists and case studies will be relevant to museums and to the Accreditation Standard.
-This toolkit has been produced to support small and medium-sized arts groups, the toolkit includes: Ideas, suggestions and […]

-Volunteer Now is the lead organisation working to promote, develop and support volunteering across Northern Ireland.
-The website and publications provide relevant information for organisations across the UK, offering a wide range of information to support organisations and individuals who are responsible for managing and organising volunteer effort.
-This website can support museums to develop their […]
+These publications provide relevant information for organisations across the UK, offering a wide range of information to support organisations and individuals who are responsible for managing and organising volunteer effort.